salemove/salestation/README.md

 `coercions` can optionally be provided to `BodyParamExtractor` and `QueryParamExtractor`.
 These can be used to transform the values of the extracted parameters.

+#### ParamExtractor

+ParamExtractor, which is also used by `BodyParamExtractor` and `QueryParamExtractor`, extracts only the content of such root level keys that are specified when creating the extractor instance.
+All other root level keys are discarded.
+Everything inside the whitelisted root level keys is automatically whitelisted.

 Define a route

 ```ruby